Missionary Pierre Chanel

 The story of the only Catholic martyr in Polynesia started in France.
 Pierre Louis Marie Chanel was born in Ain department in 1803 and learned in church school.

 Chanel had a vocation to serve as a missionary in lands far away.
-Already during his ecclesiastical career in France he was much respected for his cordiality and ability to find common language with everyone.
+Already during his ecclesiastical career in France, he was much respected for his cordiality and ability to find a common language with everyone.

 Marists – Pacific missionaries